 Former England international rugby union star Kyran Bracken won the second series of Dancing on Ice in 2007, with partner Melanie Lambert.
 Bracken then went on tour with the ‘Holiday on Ice’ performance show and now works as an after-dinner speaker and rugby pundit.

 Series 3 - Suzanne Shaw

 Suzanne Shaw first hit our screens on the ITV reality show Popstars, where she earned a place in the pop group Hear’Say.
-After winning series 3 of Dancing on Ice, Shaw went on to appear in musicals such as Chicago and White Christmas.
-She also had a year playing Ever Birch in Emmerdale.
+After winning series three of Dancing on Ice, Shaw went on to appear in musicals such as Chicago and White Christmas.
+She also had a year playing Eve Birch in Emmerdale.

 Series 4 - Ray Quinn

-X-Factor star Ray Quinn won series 4 of Dancing on Ice in 2009, alongside Maria Filippov.
-Since then, he’s appeared in various musicals such as Grease and Dirty Dancing and he played the role of Jonny Baxter in Channel 4 soap opera Hollyoaks for a year before leaving the soap in November 2019.
+X-Factor star Ray Quinn won series four of Dancing on Ice in 2009, alongside Maria Filippov.
+Since then, he’s appeared in various musicals such as Grease and Dirty Dancing.
+He also played the role of Jonny Baxter in Channel 4 soap opera Hollyoaks before leaving the soap in November 2019.
 Quinn also went on to have more Dancing on Ice success, which we will get to later…

 Series 5 - Hayley Tamaddon

 Actress Hayley Tamaddon won series five in 2010 alongside Daniel Whiston.
 She went on to play the role of Andrea Beckett in Coronation Street and she also played the role of Miss Hedge in the West End musical ‘’Everybody’s Talking About Jamie’’ in 2019.
 Tamaddon gave birth to her first son in October last year.